ASSESSMENT & REPORTING AT FHS

 Key Stage Five

-In the Sixth Form, students will also be set aspirational targets in the form of achievement bands.
-The targets will be set using the GCSE grades students attained at the end of Key Stage Four with the higher grade in the band challenging A Level and VTQ students to achieve grades that fall in line with how students perform in the top 25% of post-16 providers nationally.
+In the Sixth Form, students will also be set highly aspirational targets in the form of achievement bands.
+The targets will be set using GCSE average points scores at the end of Key Stage Four with the lower grade in the band challenging A Level and BTEC students to achieve grades that would return a positive ‘Value-Added’ judgement.

 Spacer